-Announcement: The Rubric and Guidebook and Toolkit is finally here!
-This resource will provide all the information you need to start using the Rubric within your neighborhood’s community council.
+The Rubric and Guidebook and Toolkit is now available to provide all the information you need to start using the Rubric within your neighborhood’s community council.
 The file contains links to download the forms and tools you’ll use in the process.
 Contact Jenn Arens with any questions.

 We have a limited number of hard copies of the guidebook.
 If you’d like to request copies for a group or meeting, please fill out this form.